Tired of feeling powerless in the face of conflict?

 The answer to solid inner-game lies not within the big picture or the immediate ups-and-downs, but within the adaptability of your form.

-P.S.
-To learn more about presence of mind, read “Letters from a Stoic” by Seneca.
+Relevant reading: “Letters from a Stoic” by Seneca.